What’s it like inside a Tim Hortons in Oman? I head to Muscat to find out.

 It’s also not the first one I have come across in the region.
 Back in 2014 while trying to make sense of Dubai’s mall culture, I spotted one in the Dubai Mall.
 The difference this time is I’m actually going into the Tim Hortons in Oman.

 So why so many in the Middle East?
-If I had to guess I would say the region’s obsession with western shops and culture paired with the fact that not a lot of people drink alcohol in Islamic nations.
-As such, you will find less bars and more cafés serving coffee, tea, and shisha.
+If I had to guess I would say the region’s obsession with Western shops and culture paired with the fact that not a lot of people drink alcohol in Islamic nations.
+As such, you will find fewer bars and more cafés serving coffee, tea, and shisha.
 This was very evident to me while visiting Baku, Azerbaijan.
 I stayed at the incredible Merchant Hotel which backed onto a very popular pedestrian street full of shops and restaurants.
 Every second store seemingly was a café or coffee shop.

 Middle East Flavours

-So, with a goal of curing my homesickness with sugar and caffeine, I left my hotel for the 15-minute walk.
+So, with the goal of curing my homesickness with sugar and caffeine, I left my hotel for the 15-minute walk.
 This Tim Hortons in Oman is located in the City Centre Mall.
 It was +35° out at 7:30 PM and, somehow, the temperature was 36° by the time I got to the mall.
 The blasting AC was a welcome relief and actually gave me a chill within minutes of stepping inside.
 I didn’t think I would be ordering a hot drink but there you go.

 The first thing I noticed when stepping inside was the interesting drinks and eats on promotion.
 Pretty much pistachio and baklava flavoured everything.
 The other thing I noticed was just how clean the place was.
 Everything in the mall is pristine though so I really think this level of cleanliness is due to the high standards in Middle Eastern countries overall.

 I am a sucker for all things pistachio so decided on a pistachio latte and pistachio doughnut.
 The latte was scalding hot and took several minutes to cool down.
 It was also very, very sweet.
 It was good though but, again, I like pistachio anything.
-I would later try the pictacio Iced Capp and, although also very sweet, a little more expected.
+I would later try the pistachio Iced Capp and, although also very sweet, a little more expected.

 Taste of Canada